-As the first integrated, multispecialty group practice in the world and the top center for geriatric medicine on the 2015-2016 U.S. News & World Report Best Hospitals list, Mayo Clinic offers fellows the opportunity to train in a supportive and collaborative environment dedicated to serving the needs of our patients.
+As the first integrated, multispecialty group practice in the world and one of the top two centers for geriatric medicine on the U.S. News & World Report Best Hospitals list, Mayo Clinic offers fellows the opportunity to train in a supportive and collaborative environment dedicated to serving the needs of our patients.

 The Geriatric Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, consists of clinical, didactic, and research components that expose trainees to the essential elements of geriatrics and gerontology.
 The goal of the program is to develop academic leaders with skills in clinical geriatrics, gerontologic research, and geriatric medical education.

 Our graduates are able to evaluate and manage a broad spectrum of geriatric syndromes through the entire continuum of care, including the ambulatory clinic, acute care and outpatient rehabilitation, subacute care, long-term care, assisted living, and home care.
 They have a robust understanding of the physiology of aging, and they are well-versed in geriatric health care financing as well as regulatory and other administrative issues pertinent to the care of older adults.

 Fellows who complete the second year, which is a research-based year, have the necessary statistical, epidemiologic and research design skills to succeed in an academic career in geriatric medicine.
 Our fellowship also offers a unique clinician-investigator track in collaboration with the Mayo Clinic Robert and Arlene Kogod Center on Aging.

 One of our fellowship's many strengths include a world-class core faculty who embrace the opportunity to train the next generation of leaders in geriatric medicine.
 We also offer an array of unique clinical training opportunities in key specialty clinics, including: